Apple saw $5.5 billion in revenue from AirPods, Watches, TVs and other products last quarter

 Apple’s $1T dreams are on hold as it misses on iPhone sales in the holiday quarter

-Other than its iPhones and computers, Apple sells a bunch of other products, like the AirPods, Apple Watch, Apple TV, Beats products, iPod Touch and most recently, the HomePod.
+Other than its iPhones and computers, Apple sells a bunch of other products, like the AirPods, Apple Watch, Apple TV, Beats products, iPod Touch and, most recently, the HomePod.
 In Q1 2018, Apple saw $5.5 billion in revenue for these other products, an increase of 36 percent year over year.

 That increase suggests Apple’s Watch Series 3, which it launched this past September, and its AirPods are selling well.